Franck-Demongin/ISA/README.md

 The second way save the prompts in _prompts_positive.txt_ and _prompts_negative.txt_, one line per prompt, no separator.
 The news prompts replace the previous.
 This files can be used in ComfyUI with a simple workflow.

 ## Changelog

+### 0.2.1 - 2024-06-17
+__Changed:__
+- Use Pydantic to define and validate the output format.
+Increases reliability and prevents errors during processing,
+- When loading ISA or cleaning the history, 3 subjects are randomly extracted from a list.

+__Fixed:__
+- System prompts updated to avoid incorrect formats in negative prompts.

 ### 0.2.0 - 2024-06-13
 __Changed:__